alemassimo/TAOSW.DSC_Decoder/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright © 2025 Tao Energy SRL.
+Copyright ï¿½ 2025 Tao Energy SRL.
 All rights reserved.

 ## Acknowledgments